fs-dlh/fs-dlh/blog/regularization_task8.md

 A process of artificially expanding the size of a training dataset by applying meaning-preserving transformations to existing data.
 For images, this involves manipulations like horizontal flips, rotations, zoom modifications, and changes to brightness or contrast.
 For text, it includes swapping words with synonyms or utilizing back-translation

 ## How it works:
-It takes your existing training data and applies small, realistic changes—like rotating pictures or replacing words with synonyms—to artificially grow your dataset
+It takes your existing training data and applies small, realistic changes—like rotating pictures or replacing words with synonyms—to artificially grow your dataset.

 ## Pros:
 Increases your dataset size for free without collecting new data